Watch Worship Services

 Click to View Bulletin

-Today is the Fourth Sunday of Easter.
+Today is the Seventh Sunday of Easter.
 Easter Sunday was the beginning of the season of Eastertide in the liturgical year.
 Eastertide is celebrated from Easter Sunday for fifty days, until the day of Pentecost, and focuses on the meaning of Christ’s resurrection.
 The liturgical color is white, symbolizing light, victory, and eternal life.

 Giving of our Resources